buginga/SurvMixClust/README.md

 ## Prerequisites
 The code is implemented with the following dependencies:
-- The R package [survPresmooth](https://cran.r-project.org/web/packages/survPresmooth/index.html) needs to installed.
+- The R package [survPresmooth](https://cran.r-project.org/web/packages/survPresmooth/index.html) (version 1.1.11) needs to installed.
 Then, rpy2 package is used to communicate with this package from inside python.

 - Create a conda environment with python=3.7.
 ```sh